ManunEbo/Intercars-DB-GUI/README.md

 <h4>KV code</h4>

 <p>
-The GUI frontend is designed with Kivy.
+The GUI frontend is designed with Kivy.<br>
 The KV files are the codes for the various screens/pages that the user interacts with.<br>
-These screens are then linked with the python codes in the background, the backend, which either pulls data or displays data to and fro.
+These screens are then linked with the python codes in the background,<br>the backend, which either pulls data or displays data to and fro.

 </p>